 To help you better understand the weather in Selçuk, I’ve included average temperature and annual rainfall graphs below.
 Suggested months to visit are colored in orange.

 There are many ways to get to Selçuk depending on where you’re coming from.
 But for the purpose of this guide, let’s assume you’ll be coming from the popular tourist destinations of Istanbul, Pamukkale, and Cappadocia, and interested only in the fastest and/or cheapest options.

 The cheapest and most reliable way to travel from Pamukkale to Selçuk is by train.
-Around three hours long, it costs 14.50TL to take the train from Denizli to Selçuk.
+It takes about three hours to go from Denizli to Selçuk.
 Just catch a minibus from Pamukkale to Denizli’s otogar (bus station), then walk to the gar (train station) which is on the other side of the highway.
 Follow the link for the train schedule.

 You can take a bus from Denizli to Selçuk as well but I don’t recommend it.
 Though comfortable, they sometimes wait to fill up their buses with passengers so the three-hour ride can become four or five.
 That’s what happened to us when we took the bus from Selçuk to Denizli.

 WHERE TO EXCHANGE CURRENCY